Inside: Learn four essential ways to be the best parent to your teenager while also enjoying this stage of their growth and development.

 Be aware of what triggers you.
 If you find yourself having strong emotional reactions to certain behaviors, there is likely a reason.
 Triggers with our teens commonly stem from things we experienced in our own adolescence or fearful thoughts regarding our children.
 Taking some time to pause, take note, and separate these from your current parent-child relationship will relieve your child of your emotional baggage.

-Adolescence can be an emotional land mine for parents.
+Adolescence can be an emotional landmine for parents.
 Allow yourself the opportunity to confront thoughts and feelings about your changing family, whether it be quiet reflection, chatting with a friend, or journaling (check out this new and AMAZING journal for teens!).